Zahraaalmadeh/MAKHZAN-SWE363project/README.md

 ---

 ## 🚀 How to Use
 1. Login using your assigned role
+   - For system admin use
+     username : admin
+     password: 1234

+   - For Inventory Manager use
+     username : manager
+     password: 1234

+   - For Inventory Manager use
+     username : manager
+     password: 1234

+   - For Hospital Staff use
+     username : staff
+     password: 1234

+   - For Supplier use
+     username : supplier
+     password: 1234

-2. Navigate to the dashboard
+3. Navigate to the dashboard
-3. Manage or view inventory based on your permissions
+4. Manage or view inventory based on your permissions
-4. Receive alerts and take actions (order, update, etc.)
+5. Receive alerts and take actions (order, update, etc.)

 ---
 ## ⚙️ Setup and Installation